Colinlsh/colintechcontract/README.md

-This project is also available for viewing on github pages: https://colinlsh.github.io/colintechcontract/
+This project use Rinkeby Test net and is also available for viewing on github pages: https://colinlsh.github.io/colintechcontract/